arithy/packcc/tests/README.md

  - `PACKCC` - Path to compiled packcc binary.
 If unset, the script will compile it before running the tests.
  - `CC` - Compiler to use to compile `packcc` (if necessary) and tested programs.
 Defaults to `cc`.

-## How to write a generic test case
+## How to write generic test cases

-To create a new test case, just follow these simple steps:
+To create a new tests, just follow these simple steps:

 1. Create a directory with suitable name, e.g.: `tests/sequence.d`.
 2. Create a grammar file called `input.peg` in this directory.